 Unfortunately, many existing star raters do not follow this approach, and there is no consensus:

-We prefer the up/down arrow approach, as blind users find it the most intuitive.
+We prefer a mixed left/down arrow approach, as blind users find it the most intuitive.
 The W3C provides a good example with a slider that uses this method, which can be an effective solution.

 Additionally, it is crucial that each star is clearly labeled so that screen readers announce the correct order.
 Each adjustment must actively report how many stars are currently selected, for example: